Blog post by Anna Hanson – Updated December 28, 2021 (see bio below):

 Reliable, high-speed internet access is required for so many of our daily tasks, but the digital divide means that many Americans have to continue to rely on schools and libraries for internet access.
 Schools and public libraries help support students’ learning, help adults find work, connect individuals with vital social services, and give lifelong learners the tools they need to achieve their goals.
 As such, requests for funding through programs like the FCC’s E-rate program, which is funded by the Universal Service Fund (USF), is only set to increase.

 Over the last few years, the FCC has shifted E-rate funding focus away from legacy telecommunications services to broadband to significantly expand Wi-Fi access.
-My hope is that the information below will be a useful tool as you look to understand the recent changes to these programs and strive to meet your technology goals in 2021.
+My hope is that the information below will be a useful tool as you look to understand the recent changes to these programs and strive to meet your technology goals.

 What is E-Rate & Who Can Apply for Funding?

-- All Category 2 budgets are to be renewed and fixed for a new 5-year term.
-This is a welcome reset for many districts and libraries with projects they may have been putting off in 2020 while things were being reworked by USAC.
+- Last funding year, all Category 2 budgets were renewed and fixed for a new 5-year term.
+This is a welcome reset for many districts and libraries with projects they may have been putting off projects while things were being reworked by USAC.
 FY2022 is the second year of the new five-year C2 budget cycle.
 The budgets are fixed for the five-year cycle and apply at the school district or library system level.
 If you requested C2 funding in FY2021 and your student counts or library square footage have increased, you can request a C2 budget recalculation.

 - For smaller qualifying organizations, the minimum funding floor was raised from $9,793.04 to $25,000.
 How budgets are allocated has also been changed.
 Budgets for eligible schools will now be allocated at $167 per student (previously $159), and eligible libraries will be funded at $4.50 per square foot (previously $2.45).